Amos47/2400/Chapter 1.md

 ### Levels (types) of data

-### NOIR taxonomy:
+#### NOIR taxonomy:

 1. Nominal
 2. Ordinal
 3. Interval
 4. Ratio

-Roughly corresponds to LATCH (later) but affords understanding of intrinsic value of data type
+Roughly corresponds to LATCH (discussion of this taxonomy follows directly below NOIR) but affords understanding of intrinsic value of data type

-#### Nominal
+##### Nominal

-name only – no intrinsic value - such as Chevrolet, Ford, Ferrari, Male, Female
+Name only – no intrinsic value - such as Chevrolet, Ford, Ferrari, Male, Female

-Lowest information affordance
+Lowest information *affordance*

-Can only be reported or used as a category for bins (and then the counts become Ratio – for example you can say that “35,000 times as many people own Chevrolets as Ferraris” – but that’s a count and not an attribute of Chev-ness or Ferrari-itude)
+Can only be reported or used as a category for bins (and then the counts become Ratio – for example you can say that “35,000 times more people own a Chevrolet than a Ferrari.” – but that’s a count and not an attribute of *Chevyness* or *Ferraritude*).

-No algebraic operations possible
+No algebraic operations possible - no math other than comparing frequencies between categories.

-Corresponds to Location (in certain instances but not strictly to GPS which would be Interval) or Attribute in LATCH
+Corresponds to Location (in certain instances but not strictly to GPS which would be Interval-level data) or Attribute in LATCH.

+##### Ordinal

-#### Ordinal – an intrinsic ordering but cannot specify the exact value implied by changes in category along the ordering
+An intrinsic (implied) ordering but cannot specify the *exact value* implied by changes from one category to the next
-A Likert scale in a survey for example

-How satisfied are you with this class?

-Not at all, Somewhat, Neither satisfied nor dissatisfied, etc…
+A *Likert* scale in a survey for example - "On a scale of 1 to 5, how happy are you?"
+Is someone who answers *2* only *half* as happy as someone who answers *4*?
+The scale is not sensitive enough, or well enough *calibrated*, to make these determinations.
+We can report *frequencies* along latent dimensions only - for example "Twice as many people in our survey reported being somewhat or very *happy* as opposed to those reporting being somewhat or very *unhappy*."

+Another example: "How satisfied are you with this book?"
+There is no real objective way to measure the underlying dimension of *satisfaction*.
+We can ask if you are *Not at all, Somewhat, Neither satisfied nor dissatisfied,* etc. This gives us an indication and we can compare person to person at one point in time or with the same person over time.
+We just can't say that we've measured *satisfaction* in a truly rigorous way.

+Researchers call these underlying states *latent dimensions*.
+We often look for things that *act like the latent variable* and measure it, instead, as a *proxy* for the unmeasured variable.
+These *indicator variables* are *correlated * with our variable of interest - so they vary in a known way with our latent variable - but are not exact measures of the dimension that we are interested in measuring.
+(Don't leave me yet, it's just getting good.)
+So if we're measuring *happiness* we might measure the number of times a sample of people smiles in a day along with the number of laughs and warm embraces, etc. These things, are not *exactly* the same as happiness, but together, they can make a compelling argument for being able to tap into the underlying river of emotions that are expressed as happiness, sadness, anger, etc.

-One cannot say that somewhat is twice as satisfied as not at all.
-It’s more satisfied, but we do not know exactly how much more satisfied.
-Cannot do algebraic operations on categories except to report frequencies/counts, which are then Ratio.
+Finally, with ordinal variables, we cannot do algebraic operations on categories except to report frequencies/counts, which are then Ratio.
 Corresponds to Hierarchical in LATCH.

-#### Interval
+##### Interval
 Similar to Ordinal but the exact difference in increments between categories can be specified but has an arbitrary zero value

 For example temperature: